August 25, 2015

 Becoming a volunteer

-- Adult volunteers (18+) commit to one weekly shift for a minimum of 3 months.
+- Adult volunteers (18+) commit to one weekly 3-hour shift for a minimum of 3 months.

 Young people under 16 are not allowed to volunteer on the SFWC property unless it is a special Volunteer Day or Volunteer Weekend project.